factorial-io/fabalicious/README.md

     * `bridgeHost`: the host acting as a bridge.
     * `bridgeUser`: the ssh-user on the bridge-host
     * `bridgePort`: the port to connect to on the bridge-host
     * `localPort`: the local port which gets forwarded to the `destPort`.
 If `localPort` is omitted, the ssh-port of the host-configuration is used.
+If the host-configuration does not have a port-property a random port is used.
     * `destHost`: the destination host to forward to
     * `destHostFromDockerContainer`: if set, the docker's Ip address is used for destHost.
 This is automatically set when using a `docker`-configuration, see there.
     * `destPort`: the destination port to forward to